VHS Memories

 Imprisoned by the Sogmaster

 FROSTED FLAKES – Tony the Tiger always proclaimed how grrrrrreat this cereal was, usually in the context of it giving you energy for sports.
-I don’t know how many athletes really fueled up with Frosted Flakes ever.
-It would give you a sugar rush of energy for about 10 minutes and then make you feel sick to your stomach.
+I don’t know how many athletes really fueled up with Frosted Flakes.
+It would give you a sugar rush of energy for about ten minutes and then make you feel sick to your stomach.
 It was also one of those cereals that tended to cut up the roof of your mouth.
-I don’t know if you’d want to head right out to the basketball court after eating it.
+I don’t know that you’d want to head right out to the basketball court after eating it.
 Most likely you’d be laying down with a headache and a bleeding mouth.

 FRUITY PEBBLES AND COCOA PEBBLES – These cereals are the only ones I can think of that had pre-existing characters as their mascots.
 How did the Flintstones get roped into being Post cereal spokesmen?
 I don’t know.
-It’s also interesting to think that there may be some kids today who only know the Flintstones from cereal boxes.
+It’s also interesting to think that there are kids today who only know the Flintstones from cereal boxes.

 FROOT LOOPS – Toucan Sam was a hip, laid-back bird who encouraged you to follow his nose to some Froot Loops.
 Usually he was offering that advice to someone who was down on their luck and he was suggesting they have Froot Loops as a kind of a pick-me-up.
 I never cared for this cereal all that much but I respected that Toucan was a positive role model, trying to help out his fellow man by hooking them up with some of his cereal instead of keeping it from them like some of these other characters.